 Empower your patients to take ownership of their recovery.
 Our patient education library gives you the tools to save time, improves outcomes, and increase patient satisfaction.

-Chad Cook, PT, PhD, MBA, FAAOMPT is professor at Duke University, the program director of the Doctor of Physical Therapy division with a category A appointment in the Duke Clinical Research Institute.
-He is a clinical researcher, physical therapist, and profession advocate with a long-term history of clinical care excellence and service and 17 years of academic experience.
+Chad Cook, PT, PhD, MBA, FAPTA, FAAOMPT is professor at Duke University, the program director of the Doctor of Physical Therapy division with a category A appointment in the Duke Clinical Research Institute.
+He is a clinical researcher, physical therapist, and profession advocate with a long-term history of clinical care excellence and service and 19 years of academic experience.
 His passions include refining and improving the patient examination process and validating tools used in day-to-day physical therapist practice.
 He received his BS in Physical Therapy from Maryville University (St. Louis) in 1990 and PhD (2003) from Texas Tech University.
 Dr. Cook received fellowship status at the American Academy of Orthopedic Manual Therapy in 2006.
-Dr. Cook has published over 200 peer reviewed papers and has keynoted in 6 continents and numerous countries.
+He is a Catherine Worthingham Fellow of the American Physical Therapy Association.
+Dr. Cook has published over 250 peer reviewed papers and has keynoted in 6 continents and numerous countries.
 He has two textbooks in their 2nd edition and a third textbook in its first edition.
 Dr. Cook has a long-standing history of service roles as an editor-in-chief or associate/special topics editor for multiple journals including JOSPT and BJSM.
 Dr. Cook has won numerous awards locally at Duke for teaching, is the 2009 Baethke-Carlin award winner for the American Physical Therapy Association, is the 2008 recipient of the Helen Bradley career achievement award, and is the 2005 winner of the J Warren Perry Distinguished Authorship Award.
+Dr. Cook was the Pauline Cerasoli Lecturer in 2017.
 In addition, Dr. Cook is also the 2011 winner and was the 2012 and 2013 co-winner of the AAOMPT Excellence in Research Award.
-He has been married 26 years to a physical therapist (Amy) and has three wonderful boys, Zach, Jaeger and Simon.

 Adriaan Louw, PT, PhD, CSMT